Human-centred design 101: here’s what it means for architecture

 Why human-centric architectural design matters

-In a world that’s becoming increasingly automated and reliant on technology, human-centric design is more important than ever.
-It helps to create a world where humans can thrive in a comfortable environment, particularly a sustainable one that looks out for the planet.
+In a world increasingly automated and reliant on technology, human-centric design thinking is more important than ever.
+It helps to create a world where humans can thrive in a comfortable and sustainable environment.

-By putting humans at the centre of the process, human-centric architecture can also increase positive interactions between humans and the built environment, creating a number of key benefits:
+By putting humans at the centre of the process, human-centric design methods can also increase positive interactions between humans and the built environment, creating a number of key benefits:

 Learn more: Making a business case for sustainability: why now is the time to act